AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 #### libKernel

-To implement the kernel functions declared by `libKernel` many of them are mapped to OpenCL-C builtin functions, which `clspv` then knows how to implement correctly for SPIR-V. However, clspv only supports OpenCL-C version 1.2 and some builtins (e.g. work-group collectives) require builtins from OpenCL 3.0.
+To implement the kernel functions declared by `libkernel` many of them are mapped to OpenCL-C builtin functions, which `clspv` then knows how to implement correctly for SPIR-V. However, clspv only supports OpenCL-C version 1.2 and some builtins (e.g. work-group collectives) require builtins from OpenCL 3.0.
 In such cases a more